California NORML Guide to AUMA

 • 20% to an Environmental Restoration and Protection Account for environmental cleanup and restoration.

 • 20% to a State and Local Government Law Enforcement Account for CHP DUI programs and grants to local governments relating to enforcement of the Act.
+Only local governments that permit retail sales, cultivation, and outdoors personal use cultivation are eligible for these grants (34019(f)C3).

 CRIMINAL OFFENSES – SECTION 8